How Do Submarines Work?

 The periscope itself has evolved from a simple optical tube into a sophisticated electronic eye.
 Digital cameras and sensors mounted on a retractable mast send imagery to screens inside the control room.
 The officer on watch can scan the horizon without ever putting an eye to the eyepiece.

-More recently, filmmaker James Cameron built the Deepsea Challenger, a solo submersible that reached the same point in 2012.
-The Woods Hole Oceanographic Institution’s Alvin submersible has been operating since 1964 and has been upgraded multiple times to reach deeper depths, serving as one of the most productive deep-sea research vessels in history.
+But submarines also matter for science.
+They let researchers reach depths no diver can survive.
+The Trieste reached the Challenger Deep in 1960, nearly 11,000 meters down, where the pressure exceeds 1,000 times atmospheric pressure at the surface.
+More recently, filmmaker James Cameron built the Deepsea Challenger to reach the same point in 2012.
+The Woods Hole Oceanographic Institution Alvin submersible has been operating since 1964 and has been upgraded multiple times to reach deeper depths, serving as one of the most productive deep-sea research vessels in history.